Mapping for Ordnance Survey

 The Ordnance Survey decided to collect all the information that can be gathered as a 3D vector dataset including road furniture, navigational info, objects and vegetation.

 But even they did not know, what kind of information the companies involved are able to get.
 So, they divided the attributes needed to gather into “mandatory” and “desirable”.
 The first was obligatory and the second would be bonus.
 There were 23 mandatory and 14 desirable attributes.
+Spoiler alert, though!
+Reach-U, who have developed their HD-mapping solutions by themselves, did gather information about 37 out of 37 attributes the Ordinance Survey wanted.

 Lamp posts, traffic lights, road signs, street signs, bus stops, pedestrian crossings and many other very important factors in everyday road traffic were made mandatory.